danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 This panel will by default show the app icon, name, build number and version number.
 If we add an app icon to our app, it will automatically be applied without any code needed.

 There are however things that we may want to adjust.
-For instance, the app name should   be "My App".
+For instance, the display name should be "My App", not "MyApp".
 We may also want to display additional information, like copyright.

 ## How to customize the app display name